 The Extraction Procedure: What Actually Happens

 Surgical extraction is required for impacted teeth — those that are lying horizontally, partially buried in bone, or positioned in proximity to the nerve canal.
-Our specialist oral and maxillofacial surgeon makes a minimal incision in the gum, removes a small amount of bone to access the tooth, sections the tooth if necessary to minimise the amount of bone removal, and extracts it in pieces.
+Our specialist oral and maxillofacial surgeon makes a minimal incision in the gum, removes a small amount of bone to access the tooth, sections the tooth if necessary, and extracts it in pieces.
 The site is sutured and dressed.
 Surgical cases take 30–60 minutes depending on complexity.

 For patients with significant dental anxiety, sedation options including IV sedation or general anaesthesia are available — allowing the extraction to be completed while you are relaxed or asleep.